DelphinusLab/zkWasm-service-cli/README.md

 # zkwasm-service-helper CLI Application

 The `zkwasm-service-cli` is a command-line interface application that provides functionalities to interact with the `zkwasm` cloud service.
-This application can be executed using the `npx` command.
+This application can be executed using the `node` command.

 ## Usage

+`npm install`

-The application can be executed using the following command:
+Then the application can be executed using the following command:

-`npx dist/index.js <command> <options>`
+`node dist/index.js <command> <options>`

 ## Options